getify/You-Dont-Know-JS/types & grammar/ch3.md

 So, if you're going to be accessing these properties/methods on your string values regularly, like a `i < a.length` condition in a `for` loop for instance, it might seem to make sense to just have the object-form of the value from the start, so the JS engine doesn't need to implicitly create it for you.

 But it turns out that's a bad idea.
-Browsers long ago performance-optimized the common cases like `.length`, which means your program will *actually go slower* if you try to "pre-optimize" by directly using the object-form (which isn't on the optimized path).
+Browsers long ago performance-optimized the common cases like `.length`, which means your program will *actually go slower* if you try to "preoptimize" by directly using the object-form (which isn't on the optimized path).

 In general, there's basically no reason to use the object-form directly.
 It's better to just let the boxing happen implicitly where necessary.
 In other words, never do things like `new String("abc")`, `new Number(42)`, etc -- always prefer using the literal primitive values `"abc"` and `42`.